HybridTier: an Adaptive and Lightweight CXL-Memory Tiering System: Discussions

 \section{Discussions}

-\paragraph{Non-skewed Applications} \projectname{} and frequency-based tiering systems in general are intended for applications with skewed memory access distributions.
-Extensive studies in the literature have shown that this is true for a significant portion of modern large memory workloads \cite{cachelib_paper, gap, twitter_paper}.
-Applications that do not exhibit this property will see little performance benefits from \projectname{}.

-\paragraph{CXL Memory Pooling} This work emulates CXL 1.1 due to the lack of commercial CXL devices on the market.
-Newer generations of CXL standards, namely CXL 2.0 and 3.0, extend CXL's tiering capability to memory pooling across multi-host systems.
-This work focuses on single-machine memory expansion, which we view as orthogonal to multi-host tiering.
-Fundamentally, \projectname{} aims to address the problem of identifying hot/cold data, which is also applicable to multi-host tiering.
-We leave such extensions to future works.

 \paragraph{Userspace vs. Kernel Tiering} We implement \projectname{} in the userspace due to its flexibility.
-This advantage is recognized by both prior memory tiering systems \cite{hemem, aifm} and software systems such as userspace networking systems \cite{snap, dpdk} and file systems \cite{fuse}.
-Kernel-based memory tiering has its advantages, such as avoiding context-switch overheads and allowing for the management of multiple applications.
-However, the ideas behind \projectname{} are not limited to userspace and can be implemented in the kernel.
+This advantage is recognized by both prior memory tiering systems \cite{hemem, aifm} and software systems such as userspace networking systems \cite{snap, dpdk} and file systems \cite{fuse}. \projectname{}’s core design principles (frequency-momentum metrics, probabilistic access tracking) are general and can be implemented in kernel space.

+\paragraph{Global Tiering} To support global memory tiering (e.g., multi-tenant VM, co-located applications), one could use a central \projectname{} controller that coordinates with individual \projectname{} instances.
+Each \projectname{} instance would report local hot/cold items to the central controller, which makes global promotion/demotion decisions. \paragraph{One-time-only Access Patterns} To handle applications with one-time-only access patterns such as scanning and pointer chasing, the user may tune \projectname{}’s momentum hotness threshold parameter.
+A higher momentum threshold makes \projectname{} more resistant to fast-tier memory pollution due to one-time-only accesses, but at the same time reduces \projectname{}’s ability to adapt to hotness changes.

+\paragraph{Selecting Configurable Parameters} HybridTier automatically adjusts the frequency hotness threshold based on the hotness distribution, similar to the approach taken by Memtis.
+We empirically the momentum hotness threshold to 3, which works well across workloads we evaluated.
+We perform a sensitivity study in section \ref{sec:momentum_thresh}.